telerik/kendo-vue/knowledge-base/render-html-in-native-grid.md

 ## Solution

-Define a custom template for the Grid column that should display rendered HTML.
+Define a custom template for the Grid column that must display rendered HTML.
 Pass the custom template to the selected column using the cell [`cell`](slug:api_grid_gridcolumnprops#toc-cell) column property.
 Define the custom template as follows:

 ``` js
 <template v-slot:myTemplate="{props, listeners}">